gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

    ```

 ## Stream Deck Setup
-1. Install the "System: Launch Application" action or a Python script launcher plugin
+1. Install the "System: Open" action or a Python script launcher plugin
 2. Configure the button:
    - Set the script path to the `lighthouse_audit.py` script
    - (Optional) Add an icon representing accessibility testing